echosori/pOd/README.md

 Email: Levin.Lu@qq.com

-Plugins in this zip file is up to date.
+The plugins in this zip file are up to date.
-But the tutorials maybe outdated a little bit.
+But the tutorials may be outdated a little bit.